Sign Up Here to receive emails about upcoming training opportunities and resources for the Maine IDeA community.

 Institutional Development Awards (IDeA) in Maine

-Biomedical Research and Training grants are funded by the IDeA program at the National Institute of General Medical Sciences.
+Biomedical Research grants are funded by the IDeA program at the National Institute of General Medical Sciences.
 These programs foster the development, coordination and sharing of research resources, and expertise that will expand research opportunities and increase the number of competitive investigators in IDeA-eligible states.

 University of Maine Graduate School of Biomedical Science and Engineering (GSBSE) The Graduate School of Biomedical Science and Engineering (GSBSE) is a unique graduate program that includes the University of Maine as the degree granting institution and four additional cooperating academic and research institutions within Maine.